Gideon-Dadey/Gideon-Dadey/README.md

 ## 👨‍💻 About Me

 <p align="left">
-Software Engineer specializing in TypeScript and JavaScript development.
-Proficient in modern web and mobile frameworks including React.js, Next.js, Node.js, and React Native.
-Experienced in delivering full-stack applications for both local and international clients, with expertise spanning frontend and backend development.
+Software Developer specializing in TypeScript and JavaScript development.
+Proficient in modern web frameworks including React.js, Next.js, Node.js, and Laravel.
+Experienced in delivering full-stack applications for clients, with expertise spanning frontend and backend development.
 Passionate about strengthening data structures and algorithms knowledge to create optimized, scalable solutions.
 Adaptable problem-solver focused on delivering innovative and impactful software.
 </p>

 ## 🛠️ My Tech Stack